ITU-BDSA2024-GROUP23/Chirp/README.md

 What prefixes to use when creating a new branch.

-If the operation is not here, wait for group meeting or start a convesation in issue.
+If the operation is not here, wait for group meeting or start a conversation in issue.

 | Branch purpose | Prefix |
 |---|---|